| Roberta

 Many of the handouts that you will recieve during the

-are available here to download in PDF format.
-Simply select the item
+semester are available here to download in PDF format.
+Simply

 (free download).